 7.2.3.1.1 Information field size

 The IFSC defines the maximum length of the information field of blocks that can be received by the UICC.
-The default value of the IFSC is 32 bytes another value may be indicated in TA3 of the ATR.
+The default value of the IFSC is 32 bytes another value may be indicated in the first TA for T = 1 of the ATR.

 The IFSD defines the maximum length of the information field of blocks that the terminal can receive.
 IFSD has a default value of 32 bytes and may be adjusted during the card session.
 The maximum value of the IFSD is 254 bytes.